-If a person said "Yes" to any of the five conditions above, follow-up questions asked if a doctor or other health professional had ever advised the person to eat fewer high fat or high cholesterol foods (NOFAT53), and if a doctor had advised the person to exercise more (EXRCIS53).
-A third question (ASPRIN53) asked if the person with a heart-related condition took aspirin frequently.
-If the person said "No", or if the response was "Refused" (-7), "Don't Know" (-8), or "Not Ascertained" (-9), a follow-up question asked if the person had a health problem that made taking aspirin unsafe (NOASPR53).
+NOFAT53 - asked if a doctor or other health professional had ever advised the person to eat fewer high fat or high cholesterol foods EXRCIS53 - asked if a doctor had advised the person to exercise more ASPRIN53 - asked if the person took aspirin frequently

+If the answer to ASPRIN53 was "No", or if the response was "Refused" (-7), "Don't Know" (-8), or "Not Ascertained" (-9), a follow-up question asked if the person had a health problem that made taking aspirin unsafe (NOASPR53).
 If the answer to NOASPR53 was "Yes" (1), the person was asked if this problem was stomach-related or something else (STOMCH53).

 Those who answered "No" to NOASPR53 were coded as "Inapplicable" (-1) for STOMCH53.
 Those who answered "Yes" to ASPRIN53 were coded as "Inapplicable" (-1) on NOASPR53 and on STOMCH53.
-Finally, those who had none of the five heart-related conditions listed above (or who had missing data for all five of these questions) were coded as "Inapplicable" (-1) for NOFAT53, EXRCIS53, ASPRIN53, NOASPR53, and STOMCH53.

-Emphysema.
+Emphysema

 EMPHDX53 asked if the person (aged 18 or older) had ever been diagnosed with emphysema.

-Joint Pain.
+Joint Pain

 JTPAIN53 asked if the person (aged 18 or older) had experienced pain, swelling, or stiffness around a joint in the last 12 months.
 This question is not intended to be used as an indicator of a diagnosis of arthritis.

-Arthritis.
+Arthritis

 ARTHDX53 asked if the person (age 18 or older) had ever been diagnosed with arthritis.
-If the person said "Yes" (1) to ARTHDX53, a follow-up question, ARTHTX53, was asked which indicates whether the person is currently being treated for arthritis.
+If the person said "Yes" (1) to ARTHDX53, a follow-up question, ARTHTX53, was asked that indicates whether the person is currently being treated for arthritis.

-2.5.10.9 2001 Self-Administered Questionnaire (SAQ)
+2.6.9.9 2002 Self-Administered Questionnaire (SAQ)

-The 2001 Self-Administered Questionnaire (SAQ), a paper-and-pencil questionnaire, was fielded during Panel 5 Round 4 and Panel 6 Round 2 of the 2001 Medical Expenditure Panel Survey (MEPS).
+The 2002 Self-Administered Questionnaire (SAQ), a paper-and-pencil questionnaire, was fielded during Panel 6 Round 4 and Panel 7 Round 2 of the 2002 MEPS.
 The SAQ was designed to collect a variety of health status and health care quality measures from adults.
-All adults age 18 and older as of the Round 2 or 4 interview date (AGE42X>=18) in MEPS households were asked to complete a SAQ.
-The questionnaires were administered in late 2001 and early 2002, and were administered in both English and Spanish.
-The variable SVERLANG can be used to identify which version of the questionnaire was administered.
-The variables created from the SAQ begin with 'AD'.
+All adults age 18 and older as of the Round 2 or 4 interview date (AGE42X>=18) in MEPS households were asked to complete an SAQ.
+The questionnaires were administered in late 2002 and early 2003.